How anonymized data could have neutralized Citrix data breaches – and why the medical world remains a popular target

 • Data proliferation – Copies of production data often end up in multiple locations, increasing the scope of security protection.

 • Human error – The more people have access to sensitive data, the greater the chance of accidental leakage.
+In addition, the likelihood of mistakes increases with every extra system, export, or shared folder.

 ⸻